 The best way to substitute marjoram with summer savory is in flavouring and seasoning sausages.

 Treat thyme in the same way as summer savory.
 Thyme works best as a substitute in roasts, casseroles and stews.
+Also, I always like to top a soup with it like this swede soup.
 Especially those which involve a nice chunk of meat.
 For example, these bacon-wrapped sausages work perfectly with thyme or with marjoram.
+Also check out these thyme substitutes.

 5. lemon thyme